 “I am choosing to think positive thoughts worthy of my own personal space”

-Experienced, qualified and registered person-centred counsellor working in Preston and Wigan.
+Experienced, qualified and registered person-centred counsellor working in Preston, Ashton-in-Makerfield, Hindley, Leigh and Wigan.

 Making an initial counselling appointment

 When you first contact Martin Rigby Counselling I will discuss with you your needs and why you feel you may require counselling.
 I will briefly explain what counselling is, describe the client-focused approach I use and how I may be able to help you.

 If you are unable to reach me directly, please leave a brief message, giving your name, location and contact number and I will get back to you as soon as possible.
 This will normally be within one working day, or you will receive an acknowledgement of your enquiry.
 If I am away on holiday or have other commitments I will be in touch as soon as possible on my return.